 StressCycle disruptionTemporary shedding

-These tools support informed understanding without overstating outcomes.
+These tools support better understanding without overstating results.

-On average, scalp hair grows about 1–1.5 centimeters per month, though this varies based on age, genetics, and overall health.
+Hair typically grows about 1–1.5 cm per month, depending on genetics and overall health.

 Is daily hair shedding normal?

-Yes.
-Losing around 50–100 hairs per day is considered part of the natural hair cycle.
+Yes, losing 50–100 hairs per day is part of the natural growth cycle.

-Do all hair follicles grow at the same time?
+Do all hairs grow at the same time?

 Conclusion